 Prevention of Immunodeficiency Disorders

 Some of the disorders that can cause secondary immunodeficiency can be prevented and/or treated, thus helping prevent immunodeficiency from developing.
 The following are examples:

-HIV infection: Measures to prevent HIV infection Prevention Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
-HIV is transmitted... read more such as following safe sex guidelines and not sharing needles to inject drugs can reduce the spread of this infection.
-Also, antiretroviral drugs Drug Treatment of Human Immunodeficiency Virus (HIV) Infection Antiretroviral drugs used to treat human immunodeficiency virus (HIV) infection aim to do the following: Reduce the amount of HIV RNA (viral load) in the blood to an undetectable amount Restore... read more can usually treat HIV infection effectively.
+HIV infection: Measures to prevent HIV infection Prevention Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and is treated with antiretroviral medications.
+If untreated, it can cause... read more such as following safe sex guidelines and not sharing needles to inject drugs can reduce the spread of this infection.
+Also, antiretroviral drugs Antiretroviral Treatment of Human Immunodeficiency Virus (HIV) Infection Antiretroviral medications used to treat human immunodeficiency virus (HIV) infection aim to do the following: Reduce the amount of HIV RNA (viral load) in the blood to an undetectable amount... read more can usually treat HIV infection effectively.

 Cancer: Successful treatment usually restores the function of the immune system unless people need to continue taking immunosuppressants.

 Diabetes: Good control of blood sugar levels can help white blood cells function better and thus prevent infections.

 Treatment of Immunodeficiency Disorders